Perfect Medium-Rare Steak: The Ultimate Guide

 Here are a few classic steak accompaniments that always go down a treat:

-• Mashed potatoes: Creamy, comforting, and always a crowd-pleaser.
+• mashed potatoes: Creamy, comforting, and always a crowd-pleaser.
 They offer a perfect counterpoint to the richness of the steak.

 • Roasted vegetables: A healthy and flavorful side dish that complements steak beautifully.
 Try roasted asparagus, Brussels sprouts, or root vegetables like carrots or parsnips.